livewires/web-building/sessions/2-style.md

     }
 ```

-The first block of code sets the position of the `hgroup` tag to be at the `absolute bottom` of it's parent element (the `header`), and seets it's background to be black.
+The first block of code sets the position of the `hgroup` tag to be at the `absolute bottom` of it's parent element (the `header`), and set it's background to be black.
 While the second block targets the `h1` and `h2` tags in the `header`, making sure that they have a width and they stay in the centre of the page.

 ## Tweaking the rest of the page